spatie/vue-table-component/README.md

 npm install vue-table-component --save
 ```

-## Usage

-The most common use case is to register the component globally.
+Nest you must register the component.
+The most common use case is to do that globally.

 ```js
 //in your app.js or similar file